 Explore the Crystal Cave

 Perhaps no other attraction on Earth is as aptly named as Bermuda’s Crystal Cave.
 Why?
-Because as soon as you step foot inside, you’ll realize this intimate, yet intricate space is a true gem.
+Because as soon as you step foot inside, you’ll realize this intimate, yet intricate space is a real gem.

 Look closely into the water below, and you’ll find a collection of cell phones that have become a bit of a humorous attraction for cave visitors over the years.
 It seems some explorers are so excited to snap that perfect photo, they forget to keep a firm grip on their phones.
 While pictures are encouraged, so is climbing out of the cave with all the accessories you had climbing in.